May's Brexit talks with Labour stall, delay request fails to convince EU

 “We urge the prime minister to come forward with genuine changes to her deal,” a statement said.

-Labour Brexit spokesman Keir Starmer said his party wanted the talks to go on, but the deadlock made it less likely that May would have a clear divorce strategy to show the other 27 EU leaders at a summit next Wednesday, let alone get them to accept her departure date.
+Labour Brexit spokesman Keir Starmer said his party wanted the talks to go on, and a spokesman for May’s office said the government had “made serious proposals” in the talks and wanted them to continue over the weekend “in order to deliver a deal that is acceptable to both sides”.

+May badly needs evidence of a viable divorce strategy to persuade the other 27 EU leaders at a summit next Wednesday to grant a delay, preferably on her preferred departure date.

 Any extension would require unanimous approval from the other EU countries, all weary of Britain’s Brexit indecision, and could come with conditions.